sentinel-hub/sentinelhub-qgis-plugin/README.md

 SentinelHub QGIS Plugin is available in QGIS Official Plugin Repository.
 For install just open QGIS, select `Plugins -> Manage and Install Plugins` and search for the plugin.

-In case of manual installation you can download [latest release](https://github.com/sentinel-hub/sentinelhub-qgis-plugin/releases/latest), unzip it into QGIS Plugin directory and enable plugin under QGIS Installed Plugins.
+In case of manual installation, you can download [latest release](https://github.com/sentinel-hub/sentinelhub-qgis-plugin/releases/latest), unzip it into QGIS Plugin directory and enable plugin under QGIS Installed Plugins.

 ## Usage

-For a quick tutorial check this [article](https://medium.com/sentinel-hub/control-sentinel-hub-from-within-qgis-2a83eb7f13db).
+For a quick tutorial check this [blog post](https://medium.com/sentinel-hub/control-sentinel-hub-from-within-qgis-2a83eb7f13db).

 ## Development